tonicforhealth/behat-parallel-scenario/README.md

     php bin/behat --parallel-process 2

-When parameter is ebsent or equal to 1 then test will be run in usual mode
+When parameter is absent or equal to 1 then test will be run in usual mode

 # Todo
 * Different environments for each worker